Taobei, Baicheng

 Taobei District (洮北区 (洮北區, Tāoběi Qū)) is the main urban district of the prefecture-level city of Baicheng in China's northeastern Jilin province.
 It was formerly the county-level city of Baicheng until 1993, when the former Baicheng Prefecture became Baicheng prefecture-level city, while the prefectural capital Baicheng county-level city was renamed Taobei District.

-Administrative Divisions
+Administrative divisions

-There are nine subdistricts, five towns, and 10 townships.
+There are 12 subdistricts, 7 towns, 4 townships and 1 ethnic township.